dictadata/pdf-data-parser/README.md

 Common Options:

+`{Array} pages` - array of page numbers to process, if undefined defaults to all pages.
+Examples: [ 1 ], [ 3, 5, 7 ]

 `{string|regexp} heading` - Section heading in the document after which the parser will look for tabular data; optional, default: none.
 The parser does a string comparison or regexp match looking for first occurrence of `heading` value in the first cell of rows.
 If not specified then data output starts with first row of the document that contains enough cells.

 `{integer} cells` - Minimum number of cells in tabular data; optional, default: 1.
 If `heading` is not specified then all rows in document with at least `cells` length will be output.
 If `heading` string is found parser will look for the first row that contains at least `cells` count of cells after the heading.
 The parser will output rows until it encounters a row with less than `cells` count of cells.

 `{Boolean} repeatingHeaders` - Indicates if table headers are repeated on each page, default: false.
 The table headers will be compare to the first row on each subsequent page.
 If found they will be removed from the output.

-Other Options:

-`{boolean} newlines` - Preserve new lines in cell data; optional, default: false.
-When false newlines will be replaced by spaces.
-Preserving newlines characters will keep the formatting of multiline text such as descriptions.
-Though, newlines are problematic for cells containing multi-word identifiers and keywords that might be wrapped in the PDF text.

-`{Boolean} artifacts` - Parse artifacts content, default: false.
-Artifacts content specifies objects on the page such as table/grid lines and table headers/footers.
-Grid lines do not have text content, but table headers and footers might.
-If page headers and footers show up in output try the pageHeader and pageFooter options.

 `{Integer} pageHeader` - Height of page header area in points, default: 0.
 Content within this area of the page will not be included in output.
 Use about 16 points per line including blank lines.

 `{Integer} pageFooter` - Height of page footer area in points, default: 0.
 Content within this area of the page will not be included in output.
 Use about 16 points per line including blank lines.

+Other Options:

+`{Boolean} artifacts` - Parse artifacts content, default: false.
+Artifacts content specifies objects on the page such as table/grid lines and table headers/footers.
+Grid lines do not have text content, but table headers and footers might.
+If page headers and footers show up in output try the pageHeader and pageFooter options.

 `{Integer} lineHeight` - Approximate line height ratio based on font size; default 1.67.
 The parser extracts font size from the pdf content.
 The line height ratio maybe used when comparing the position of content items on the page.

+`{boolean} newlines` - Preserve new lines in cell data; optional, default: false.
+When false newlines will be replaced by spaces.
+Preserving newlines characters will keep the formatting of multiline text such as descriptions.
+Though, newlines are problematic for cells containing multi-word identifiers and keywords that might be wrapped in the PDF text.

+`{Boolean} orderXY` - order cells by XY coordinates on page; default true.
+When false cells will be order as found in the PDF.js page content array.
+Some documents may have items ordered top-to-bottom, left-to-right in the PDF document.
+Most PDF documents will have items that are out of order and need to be placed on the page by X,Y coordinates.

 ## Streaming Usage